The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Shipping durationHow long it takes for the goods to arrive<= 2 days

-Rate on order deficienciesNegative feedback rate + rate of A-Z guarantee claims + cancellation rate0%
+Rate an order deficienciesNegative feedback rate + Rate of A-Z guarantee claims + Cancellation rate0%

 Rate of valid tracking numbersAll deliveries whose shipment status can be tracked100%